telefonicaid/fiware-orion/doc/manuals-ld/developer-documentation.md

 * 404 Not Found - if the entity id of the URL path doesn't get a hit for an entity in the database

 #### Response HTTP Headers
-No HTTP headers relevant for NGSI-LD are present in the response.
+No HTTP headers relevant to NGSI-LD are present in the response.

 #### Response Payload Data
 If all went well, no payload data is returned, just the `204 No Content`.